ctm/mb2-doc/src/series/2023/wsop-style.md

 ## Prize for first place

-Craft Poker Co. either sent a physical prize to the winner of each tournament in the series or pid $50 in cash via Venmo or Zelle.
+Craft Poker Co. either sent a physical prize to the winner of each tournament in the series or paid $50 in cash via Venmo or Zelle.
 It was the winner's choice.
 When taken, the prize was an [Engraved Rectangular Glass Paperweight](https://www.trophies2go.com/engraved-rettangolo-glass-paperweight.html).